eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 order: 2
 ---

-# Removing a remote deployment
+# Removing a remote Codewind deployment

 The Codewind CLI `cwctl` is designed to do almost all the steps required to remove a remote deployment of Codewind by chaining together a number of Kubernetes operations.